-Design and construction are essential when selecting good walkie-talkie.
+Design and construction are essential when selecting a good walkie-talkie.
 You need a model that features a rugged design for the unforgiving jungle conditions.
 That is not all; it should render unmatched shock absorption in the event of a fall in addition to being waterproof.
 Outdoor two-way radios should also be light and compact.
 Above everything else, hikers prefer two-way radios that last long.
 Models of this caliber feature top materials and an impressive build.

 Sound quality or clarity

 The most dependable walkie-talkie for the outdoors must be clear or else it will be useless.
-Top-notch sound quality relies on by better range, good battery life, and the extent of interference.
+Top-notch sound quality relies on the better range, good battery life, and the extent of interference.